Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Phase space analysis of autonomous system ( ) for various choices of interaction and potential:

-$\bullet $ The kinetic energy of the scalar field dominated ( DM is absent ) solutions D1, D2, D3, and D4 always exist, and have a decelerating ( $q=2$ ) behavior.
+$\bullet $ The kinetic energy of the scalar field dominated (DM is absent) solutions, namely, D1, D2, D3, and D4 always exist in the phase space.
+These solutions represent a decelerating phase (since $q=2$).
 The DE behaves as stiff fluid.
-The points are unstable ( saddle like ) since one of eigenvalues is always in opposite sign.
-The points describe the early phases of the universe.\\
+The points are unstable (saddle-like) since one of eigenvalues is always with opposite sign.

-$\bullet $ The points D5, D6 with DE domination(DM is absent) will exist for $\mu^{2}\leq6$.
-Here, DE is perfect fluid, and acceleration is possible for $\mu^{2}\leq2$.
-The points are unstable (saddle like) in nature.\\
+$\bullet $ Critical points D5 and D6 represent DE dominated solutions (where DM is absent) which will exist for $\mu^{2}\leq6$.
+Here, DE is perfect fluid and acceleration is possible for $\mu^{2}\leq2$.
+The points are unstable (saddle-like) in nature.

-$\bullet $ The points D7, D8, D9, and D10 exist for $\omega_{m}=0,~~\mbox{and} ~~\delta<0$, and for this reason the points will become DM dominated (see table).
-In spite of that there exists always an acceleration phase near those points.
-These are the solutions with 5D corrections describe the early dense Big Bang singularity of the universe.
-The points are non-hyperbolic in nature since all eigenvalues are zero because of their existence criteria ( see table \ref{modelQ2HYP-Eigen}).\\
+$\bullet $ The points D7, D8, D9, and D10 exist either for (i) $\omega_{m}<0$, $\delta\leq \frac{\omega_{m}}{2}$, or for (ii) $\omega_{m}=0$, $\delta<0.$ The points will become matter dominated solutions for the condition $\omega_{m}=0$ (see table \ref{modelQ2HYP}).
+In spite of that, there exists always an acceleration phase near those points.
+These are the solutions with 5D corrections approaching the early singularity of the universe where brane effects are prominent.
+These points are non-hyperbolic in nature since all the eigenvalues are zero (for $\omega_{m}=0$) (see table \ref{modelQ2HYP-Eigen}).
+These points are unstable(saddle) in phase space for $\omega_m<0$ and $\delta<0$ and provide an early inflationary phase of the universe.

-$\bullet $ The DM dominated solution D11 exists for all parameter values.
+$\bullet $ The curve of critical points D11 represents always DM dominated solution in space of phase in RSII scenario.
 We cannot conclude about the DE equation of state.
 There exists an acceleration phase of universe near this point for $\omega_{m}<\frac{2}{3}$.
-The point is non-hyperbolic and saddle like in nature.\\
+For dust ($\omega_m=1$), the point decelerates ($q=\frac{1}{2}$).
+The point is non-hyperbolic and saddle like in nature.
+So, D11 can describe the transient phase of universe in the interacting DE context.